CKLW: CKLW-FM and CKLW-TV

 When the Canadian government requested RKO General divest itself of its Canadian holdings in 1968, the stations were sold to a consortium of the CBC and Baton Broadcasting, which was finalized in 1970.
 Baton ran the radio station (and CKLW-TV) for several years (under its subsidiary, St. Clair Broadcasting), before selling to CHUM in 1975.
 When the CBC took full ownership of the television station (CKLW-TV), it changed its call letters to "CBET".

 CKLW-AM-FM then moved from the TV station's 825 Riverside Drive West location to its own studios and offices at 1640 Ouellette Avenue.
 CBET continues as Windsor's CBC English affiliate to this day, although recent budget cuts at the CBC have meant less local programming and more simulcasting of programming from Toronto.
 The Riverside studios would be sold to London-based Clayland Developments Ltd. in September 2014, though the CBC will be leasing space for their local operations.
 The 1954 building is on Windsor's heritage registry, meaning that it could not be torn down without approval by the city government.

-CHUM's successor, Bell Media, continues to own CKLW and CIDR-FM today, along with modern rock station CIMX-FM (88.7 FM, "89X") and oldies/nostalgia station CKWW ("AM 580 Motor City Favorites").
-All four stations are located at the Ouellette Avenue address.
+CHUM's successor, Bell Media, continues to own CKLW and CIDR-FM today, along with modern rock station CIMX-FM (88.7 FM, "89X").
+All three stations are located at the Ouellette Avenue address.

 The 2004 film Radio Revolution: The Rise and Fall of the Big 8, produced by Michael McNamara and aired on History Television in Canada and PBS member stations WTVS in Detroit (2005) and WVIZ in Cleveland (2006), chronicles the history of CKLW's top 40 years.
 The film has been honoured in Canada with the Gemini Award (equivalent of an Emmy Award) for "Best History Documentary".